Eschatologue/CM_wiki/docs/class/magus/warder.md

 ### Level 3: Warder's Bond

 You are taught the signature protective style of your Order.
-You gain training in Heavy armor.
+You gain training in Heavy armour.
 Also, at the end of a Long Rest, you can touch a willing creature, forging a mystical bond that designates it as your Ward until your next Long Rest.

 When your Ward is targeted by an attack or forced to make a saving throw and you are within 10 feet of it, you can use a Reaction to instantly switch places and become the target of the triggering attack or effect.
 You must be able to see your Ward to use this Reaction.